 While mounting your TV on a stud-less wall or when the studs are too far might seem like a daunting task, it’s quite manageable if you follow the steps in this guide.

-You can us make a plywood mount, a 2×4/metal mount, get a sliding bracket or cut open the wall and add fixing points.
+You can use make a plywood mount, or a 2×4/metal mount, get a sliding bracket or cut open the wall and add fixing points.
 If you’re using a kit, most mounting kits offer detailed instructions and diagrams to help you know which part of the kit goes where.